skrivov/chatbot-workbench/README.md

 ### Looping Through the Conversation

-The simulation loop pattern presented here addresses the issue of recursion depth limits when looping through conversation cycles in LangGraph.
-Recursive loops that include a 'should\_continue' condition and run for over 20 iterations can hit the recursion depth limit, making them unsuitable for extended use.
-In agent-based simulations, we can simplify the execution cycle into a straightforward loop, repeatedly calling the conversation graph in a cycle.
+The simulation loop here avoids recursion depth issues in LangGraph by using a simple, reexternal loop instead of exit condition specified inside the state graph.
+This approach allows for extended conversation cycles without hitting depth limits, making it ideal for agent-based simulations.

 ```python
 if __name__ == "__main__":